-The brochure entitled Germ cell tumors contains comprehensive information about this disease.
+The brochure Germ cell tumors contains comprehensive information about this disease.
+Please note this brochure is currently only available in Dutch.
 The most important information is provided below.

 Germ cell tumors are caused by a developmental error in one of the reproductive cells.
 Presumably, something has already changed in the cell's DNA in the nucleus before birth.
 The cause of that change is unknown.
 Germ cell tumors occur in the reproductive organs, but can also occur elsewhere.